1948 Globetrotters–Lakers game: Background

 The idea for the game, which was held on February 19, 1948, was hatched by Globetrotters owner and coach Abe Saperstein and Lakers general manager Max Winter, two friends who both believed they had the best basketball team in the country.
 Each had good reason to think so.
 For two decades, the Globetrotters had traveled the country winning game after game.
 It was because the team was so unbeatable that the players first started clowning around to make the game more interesting.
 When the Globetrotters arrived at the Chicago Stadium to face the Lakers, they were on a 102-game winning streak.

-The Lakers, on the other hand, were a new team, formed only six months earlier.
-But they were already on their way to becoming a powerhouse, with two future Hall of Famers: The 6'10" George Mikan, who is described by the NBA as the league's "first superstar", and Jim Pollard, whose leaping ability – he could dunk from the free throw line – inspired the nickname, "The Kangaroo Kid".
+The Lakers, on the other hand, were technically considered a new team in the National Basketball League, a predecessor league to the present-day National Basketball Association, being formed only six months earlier after the new owners of the squad purchased pretty much everything from the lowly Detroit Gems franchise (who had previously achieved a 4–40 record in their only season of play) and outright moved the team to Minneapolis, Minnesota to become the newly-established Minneapolis Lakers.
+Yet despite their early history, they were already on their way to becoming a powerhouse basketball franchise themselves, with two future Hall of Famers leading the way for them to do so: the 6 ft 10 in center George Mikan, who is described by the NBA as the league's "first superstar", and Jim Pollard, whose leaping ability – being one of the first players that could dunk the basketball from the free-throw line – inspired the nickname, "The Kangaroo Kid".